dieantu/dieantu.github.io/contact.md

 # Get in touch?

-You can contact me on whoami(at)dieantu.com
+You can mail me:
+{% highlight bash %}
+whoami at dieantu.com
+{% endhighlight %}